Active shooter: Run, hide, or fight

 Hospital video of BPD officer initial encounter with Juston Root on February 7, 2020

 On February 6, 2020 Juston Root posted a few minutes of video in which he espoused a disjointed series of thoughts espousing the importance of being aware of the common man and using friends for support.
-Was Root speaking about himself, perhaps in need of someone?
-He died one day later in a frightening series of events that lasted seven chaotic minutes leaving this common man dead.
+Was Root speaking about himself, in need of someone?
+He died one day later in a frightening series of events that lasted seven chaotic minutes leaving this common man dead and shot over thirty times by law enforcement.

 Juston Root had a long history of mental illness.
 On the day of his death, he was seen at a local hospital in Boston displaying what appeared to be a firearm.
 Interestingly, his parents reported he liked to carry replica handguns sometimes using a should holster.
 This bespeaks an attraction to firearms and yet he did not own a real weapon.
 It is not clear why he chose the hospital district on Longwood to make his initial foray.
 He was said to have made threatening statements to law enforcement officers who he first encountered.
 What was said?
-Did Mr. Root threaten the first BPD officer seen in the video?
+Did Mr. Root make threatening statements to the first BPD officer seen in the video.
 Did the officer get a look at the weapon shown and could he have been expected to recognize it as a replica?
-Our training and experience set the stage for this level of acumen.
+Our training and experience set the stage for this level of acumen when at close range blue steel looks nothing like black plastic.

 It is likely that area police agencies were put on tactical alert.
 When this happens, adjacent cities and towns clear their call screens and have available units staged at intersections watching for the suspect vehicle.
 In the end, the weapon he carried was determined to be a replica or toy.